 It has also helped many children struggling with ADHD, Dyslexia, and Bipolar.
 (6)

-For Traumatic Brain Injury
+Fish Oil for Traumatic Brain Injury

 When Peter Ghassemi’s son was lying in a coma after a severe car accident, the doctor’s reported that while his son had survived the accident, but he likely would be a vegetable the rest of his life.